-- the proceeds from the sale of the notes in this offering; - \$1.5 billion in new term loans to our newly formed Luxembourg subsidiary under a proposed second amendment and restatement of our senior credit facility, which is described further below; - \$675 million in new U.S. term loans contemplated under a proposed second amendment and restatement of our senior credit facility; - \$125 million in proceeds of borrowings under our accounts receivable securitization facility; and - \$650 million in borrowings under our revolving credit facility under our senior credit facility.
+- · the proceeds from the sale of the notes in this offering; - \$1.5 billion in new term loans to our newly formed Luxembourg subsidiary under a proposed second amendment and restatement of our senior credit facility, which is described further below; - · \$675 million in new U.S. term loans contemplated under a proposed second amendment and restatement of our senior credit facility; - · \$125 million in proceeds of borrowings under our accounts receivable securitization facility; and - · \$650 million in borrowings under our revolving credit facility under our senior credit facility.

 As noted above, we expect to enter into a second amendment and restatement of our senior credit facility to, among other things, establish a committed \$675 million U.S. term loan to the Company and \$1.5 billion term loan facilities to a newly formed Luxembourg subsidiary of the Company that will indirectly own the Mexican assets to be acquired in the Brewery Acquisition, in each case to fund a portion of the purchase price for the Acquisitions, and extend the maturities and change the pricing of our existing credit facilities.
 We expect the new \$675 million U.S. term loan to mature in 2018, amortize in annual amounts of 5% to 10% prior to maturity, and bear interest, at the Company's option, at a rate equal to (i) LIBOR plus a margin which will initially be 2.00%, or (ii) the base rate plus a margin which will initially be 1.00%, which margins would be subject to change based on our debt ratio.
-Of the \$1.5 billion term loan facilities to our Luxembourg subsidiary, we expect (a) \$500 million of such facilities to mature in 2018, amortize in annual amounts of 5% to 10%, which margins would be subject to change based on our debt ratio.
-Of the \$1.5 billion term loan facilities to ur Luxembourg subsidiary, we expect (a) \$500 million of such facilities to mature in 2018, amortize in annual amounts of 5% to 10% prior to maturity, and bear interest, at our Luxembourg subsidiary's option, at a rate equal to (x) LIBOR plus a margin which will initially be 2.00%, or (y) the base rate plus a margin which will initially be 1.00%, which margins would be subject to change based on our debt ratio, and (b) \$1 billion of such facilities to mature in 2018, amortize in annual amounts of 1% prior to maturity, and bear interest at a rate equal to LIBOR, subject to a minimum rate of 0.75%, plus a margin of 2.0% (declining to 1.75% if our debt ratio is less than 4.25:1.0) or, at our Luxembourg subsidiary's option, a base rate alternative.
-We expect the definitions of LIBOR and base rate and the manner in which our debt ratio is calcul
+Of the \$1.5 billion term loan facilities to our Luxembourg subsidiary, we expect (a) \$500 million of such facilities to mature in 2018, amortize in annual amounts of 5% to 10% prior to maturity, and bear interest, at our Luxembourg subsidiary's option, at a rate equal to (x) LIBOR plus a margin which will initially be 2.00%, or (y) the base rate plus a margin which will initially be 1.00%, which margins would be subject to change based on our debt ratio, and (b) \$1 billion of such facilities to mature in 2020, amortize in annual amounts of 1% prior to maturity, and bear interest at a rate equal to LIBOR, subject to a minimum rate of 0.75%, plus a margin of 2.0% (declining to 1.75% if our debt ratio is less than 4.25:1.0) or, at our Luxembourg subsidiary's option, a base rate alternative.
+We expect the definitions of LIBOR and base rate and the manner in which our debt ratio is calculated to be substantively identical to those concepts in our existing senior credit facility.
+There can be no assurance that we will enter into an amendment and restatement of our senior credit facility on the terms described above or at all.